thanhlongzzz/backup-restore-n8n-in-docker/README.md

 # backup-restore-n8n-in-docker
 How to backup workflows and credentials of n8n running with docker to another self host?

-#in old self host import
+#in old self host backup to json files
 ```
 cd ~
 #backup workflow in old self host